stanfordroboticsclub/Pupper/docs/guide/software_installation.rst

 ##############################

 * Run ``sudo ./install_packages.sh``
 * If the IP is still 10.0.0.10 you will be prompted to change it.
-The raspberry Pi IP should not conflict with your computer's IP, 10.0.0.Y.
+The raspberry Pi IP should not be the same as your computer's IP, 10.0.0.Y.
 * If the hostname is still raspberry you will be prompted to change it.
 * You will be asked to enter the current time and date.
 You can skip to the next step if you'd like to automatically set the time and date.
 * Run ``sudo ./time_sync.sh`` to automatically set the time and date.